lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

     return gini - sub_left - sub_right
 ```

-Here `subset` is the data in the entries of the dictionnary given by `get_splits()`, so it's just the left side of the splits.
+Here `subset` is the data in the entries of the dictionary given by `get_splits()`, so it's just the left side of the splits.
 To get the right side we take the whole data of the node and get rid of all the rows that are in the left split (`subset`).
 So now we can get the best split by looping over all possible splits, ad returning the one with the highest value of $$\Delta i$$:

 ```python